 This one-pan vegetarian sweet potato and greens breakfast hash recipe will provide 4 days of breakfast in less than 30 minutes.
-Use this recipe as an outline to turn-last-night’s leftovers into an imaginative breakfast feast.
+Use this recipe as an outline to turn last night’s leftovers into an imaginative breakfast feast.

 Key to a Quick Breakfast Hash

-A quick way to prepare a potato breakfast hash is crisping small diced potatoes before incorporating any of the other ingredients.
-This can be challenging without the use of a ton of oil, but isn’t impossible; small dice the sweet potato to ensure quick cooking and optimal browning.
+A quick way to prepare a potato breakfast hash is by crisping small diced potatoes before incorporating any of the other ingredients.
+This can be challenging without the use of a ton of oil, but it isn’t impossible; small dice the sweet potato to ensure quick cooking and optimal browning.

 Pro tip: Prepare your hash in a large cast-iron skillet; you’ll get better flavor development due to the intense amount of heat the skillet holds.

 Utilize the ingredients below, or change it up by substituting whatever you have in the fridge; for an easy vegetarian protein substitution utilize tempeh or Trifecta beyond meat burgers instead of tofu.
-Preparing a breakfast hash is a great and sustainable way to turn last-night's leftovers into extra meals for the week!
+Preparing a breakfast hash is a great and sustainable way to turn last night's leftovers into extra meals for the week!